Anderson says Donaldson made racist remark, MLB investigates

 The barking continued as relievers ran in from the bullpens and the benches emptied, with La Russa — a member of baseball's Hall of Fame — also yelling at Donaldson.

-“This game went through a period in time where a lot of those comments were meant, and I think we’re way past that," Grandal said after the game.
+“This game went through a period in time where a lot of those comments were meant, and I think we’re way past that," Grandal said.
 “And it’s just unacceptable.
 I just thought it was a low blow and I want to make sure I’ve got my team’s back.
 There’s no way that you’re allowed to say something like that."

 Boone said of the incident: “I know ... some talk of that.
 I’ve got to get to the bottom of it.”